spaar/besiege-modloader/README_enduser.md

 spaar's Mod Loader is currently the only Besiege mod loader out there and enables you to use many mods at once.

+Many thanks to everyone who made this possible and contributed.
+Special thanks go to:
-Many thanks to everyone who made this possible, especially @VapidLinus for allowing me to use his code after he was unable to continue working on his own mod loader.
+	- @VapidLinus for allowing me to use his code after he was unable to continue working on his own mod loader.
+	- @TheGuysYouDespise for allowing me to integrate his block loader into the mod loader.

 Features
 ===